benignware/date_picker/README.md

 gem 'date_picker'
 ```

-The module does not bundle any third-party assets.
+DatePicker does not bundle any third-party assets.
-Recommended way to download required client-side-dependencies is by using [bower](http://bower.io).
+It is recommended to utilize a package manager to download client-side dependencies.
+Examples assume, you're using [bower](http://bower.io).

 Integrate bower into your rails-app by running `bower init` from command-line: